 Epidural

-An epidural does not mean total immobility.
-Here is what movement actually looks like during labor with an epidural, what affects your mobility, and what to ask your care team.
+An epidural doesn't mean total immobility.
+Here's what movement looks like during labor with an epidural and what affects your mobility.

 April 7, 2026 · 5 min read